StuntsPT/4Pipe4/README.md

 ### REQUIREMENTS

 4Pipe4 is written in python 3.
 Therefore an installation of python 3 is required to run 4Pipe4.
-If you are using linux you can get python 3 from you distribution's package manager (sudo apt-get install python3 for Ubuntu) or get it from the website (http://python.org/download/)
+If you are using linux you can get python 3 from you distribution's package manager (sudo apt-get install python3 for Ubuntu) or get it from the website (http://python.org/download/).
-Not exactly required, but recommended are the external program that 4Pipe4 uses in it's process.
+Not strictly required, but highly recommended to for best results are the external programs that 4Pipe4 uses in it's processes.
 By default, these are:

 * ssf_extract (http://bioinf.comav.upv.es/sff_extract/)
 * seqclean (http://compbio.dfci.harvard.edu/tgi/software/)